 Super Robot Wars L: Bringing back many familiar series from K, L streamlines the "Partner Battle" system, but excludes equippable parts since their introduction to the franchise.
 Unfortunately, those who wish for Universal Century Gundam and Getter Robo will be disappointed again; however, Great Mazinger returns.
 L was released on November 25, 2010 for the DS.

 Important Banpresto Original characters debuting here: Nagumo Ichitaka, AL-3 Alice, Yuunagi Graife, HL-0 Haruno, Professor Graife, Lude Gloria

 Super Robot Wars UX: The first Nintendo 3DS SRW, it was announced only a few weeks after the Second Original Generation was released.
-UX is the first to incorporate voice acting in a non-Playstation Portable SRW, with an even more controversial lineup than K. Aside from the lack of Universal Century Gundam and Getter Robo, this is the first licensed installment that doesn't include Kouji Kabuto in any form and features Downloadable Content for the first time.
+UX is the first to incorporate voice acting on a non-Playstation Portable SRW, with an even more controversial lineup than K. Aside from the lack of Universal Century Gundam and Getter Robo, this is the first licensed installment that doesn't include Kouji Kabuto in any form and features Downloadable Content for the first time.

-Super Robot Wars Scramble Commander: Released in November 2003 for the Playstation 2, Scramble Commander eschews Turn Based Strategy in favor of Real Time Strategy.
+Super Robot Wars Scramble Commander: Released in November 2003 for the Playstation 2, Scramble Commander eschews Turn-Based Strategy in favor of Real-Time Strategy.
 Although devoid of original characters and units, it features the Swordian Guards, which reappear in Original Generation Gaiden.

 Super Robot Wars Scramble Commander 2: The second Scramble Commander released in November 2007 for the Playstation 2.